victorrseloy/jekyll-now/_posts/2016-09-18-what-is-the-javascript-hoisting.md

 ## Pratical Hoisting Implications

-the first implication of hoisting is that you can use a variable or function before actually declaring it, this fact that the javascript engine will move our declarations to the top of our scope is why code like this one actually works.
+The first implication of hoisting is that you can use a variable or function before actually declaring it, this comes from the fact that  javascript engine will move our declarations to the top of our scope.
+This is why code like this one works.

 {% highlight js %}